kel-z/HSR-Scanner/README.md

 ## Dev notes

 - This app relies on reading text from images captured during the scan process, as opposed to reading directly from memory.
-As a result, OCR is prone to errors, especially given the variability of relic sub-stats and lack of a model optimized for Star Rail.
+As a result, OCR is prone to errors.
 It also doesn't help that the inventory screen is translucent, as mentioned in step two of [instructions](#instructions).
 This issue can be alleviated via error-checking in future releases once every possible sub-stat value is known and can be checked against.